|University Location||Sydney, New South Wales|

 Completed bachelor’s degree

 You must have an undergraduate degree or equivalent in public health, medicine, medical science, nursing, allied health (including physiotherapy, occupational therapy, optometry), dentistry, veterinary science, education, communication and journalism, science, arts, psychology, social science, political science, policy analysis, government, international relations, engineering, architecture, mathematics, law, economics, commerce, business, accounting or marketing.

-*The University of Sydney has a general application deadline January 30 for the February/March intake; June 29 for the July intake; however, you are encouraged to apply as early as possible.
+*The University of Sydney has a general application deadline January 30 for the February/March intake; June 29 for the July/August intake; however, you are encouraged to apply as early as possible.